GomaaMohamed/UART_Bootloader/README.md

 ```
 $ git clone https://github.com/GomaaMohamed/UART_Bootloader.git
 ```
-2. change the path of the project home in makefile of the application
+2. Modify the path of the project home in the application's makefile.
-3. set the memory boundries through linker.ld
+3. Set the memory boundaries in the linker.ld file.
-4. Open the terminal inside the host_app folder and build the application to get the hex file
+4. Navigate to the application folder in the terminal and compile the application to generate the Hex File.
 ```
 $ make all
-"this will generate a binary executable named app.hex(this application executable)"
+"This will create a binary executable named app.hex, which is the application executable"
 ```
 5. burn the bootloader
-   "As mentioned on the Hoast App"
+   "As stated in the Host App"

 ## License
 ```